jbowes/cl-eye-catching-uis/slides/cl-eye-catching-uis.md

 --

-## Relative Movement

-XXX: fill this in
+## So much more!

+- Relative cursor movement
+- Partial screen clearing

 ---